francois-le-ko4la/python-graph-client/README.md

 The token is store on the same folder than keyfile, and we keep it for 1h by default.

-New with 1.7 : by default, if the token stored is invalid and manage_token=True it will refresh and recreate a new token file.
+New (0.1.7) : by default, if the token stored is invalid and manage_token=True it will refresh and recreate a new token file.

 To cover multiple use cases we provide other mechanism: